Veronica1269/School_District_Analysis/README.md

 - The total number of students passing math exam at Thomas High School is decreased
 - The total number of students passing reading exam at Thomas High School is decreased
 - The overall passing rate for Thomas High School is decreased
+- The average math score is increased a little bit